 All Title I schoolwide programs must conduct an annual evaluation to determine if the strategies in the schoolwide plan are achieving the planned outcomes and contributing to student achievement.
 Schools must evaluate the implementation of their schoolwide program and the outcomes of their schoolwide program.

 Who will be responsible for evaluating the schoolwide program for 2014-2015?
 Will the review be conducted internally (by school staff), or externally?

+The Title I Schoolwide committee will be responsible for evaluating the school wide program and it will be conducted internally.

 What barriers or challenges does the school anticipate during the implementation process?

+A lack of up to date technology for students in all grade levels; along with the alignment of instruction with common core standards might pose a challenge to schools.

 How will the school obtain the necessary buy-in from all stakeholders to implement the program(s)?

+To gain stakeholder support, the school will hold monthly meetings and provide professional development and/or informational sessions.
+In addition, continued support through data walks and PLC Meetings will be provided.

 What measurement tool(s) will the school use to gauge the perceptions of the staff?

+The Victoria Bernhardt’s School Surveys will be used to gauge the perceptions of the staff.

 What measurement tool(s) will the school use to gauge the perceptions of the community?

+The Victoria Bernhardt’s School Surveys will be used to gauge the perceptions of the parents.

 How will the school structure interventions?
+Interventions are structured according to students’ individual needs.

 How frequently will students receive instructional interventions?

+Students will receive instruction interventions on a daily basis.
+Weekly assessments will be reviewed by the teacher and shared at PLCs and common planning times to identify both class and grade level strengths and weaknesses.

 What resources/ technologies will the school use to support the schoolwide program?

+Online tools supporting both ELA and math along with targeted RTI instruction will be implemented daily.
+In addition online professional development and weekly PLC meetings supporting both curriculum and best practices will be utilized.

 What quantitative data will the school use to measure the effectiveness of each intervention provided?

+Weekly and unit assessments, along with standardized test scores and anecdotal notes from teacher observation during small group instruction will be used.
+Additionally, quarterly benchmarks and diagnostic assessments will be referenced.

 How will the school disseminate the results of the schoolwide program evaluation to its stakeholder groups?

+Student achievement data is reported to the public via the school report card.

+ESEA §1114 (b)(1)(F) Strategies to increase parental involvement in accordance . . . such as family literacy services

+Research continues to demonstrate that successful schools have significant and sustained levels of family and community engagement.
+Therefore, it is important that schoolwide plans contain strategies to involve families and the community, especially in helping children do well in school.
+In addition, families and the community must be involved in the planning, implementation, and evaluation of the schoolwide program.

+2014-2015 Family and Community Engagement Strategies to Address Student Achievement and Priority Problems at West End School